-Kala namak uses in India as an Ayurvedic medicine for multiple medical benefits is used for many centuries has endured the changes of time many dynasties in India.
+Kala namak uses in India as an Ayurvedic medicine for multiple medical benefits is used for many centuries has endured the changes of time in many dynasties in India.
 In the ancient Vedic hymns there are aphorisms sang on the use and benefits of Kala namak.

 Sadashiva who propounded Ayurvedic science approximately 7000 BCE, and Maharishi Charak, around 300 BCE wrote about his finding consolidating kalanamak into Ayurvedic medicine.

-Even to its present-day ayurvedic healers use this acclaimed Indian black salt as it possesses diverse therapeutic properties.
+Even its present-day ayurvedic healers use this acclaimed Indian black salt as it possesses diverse therapeutic properties.

 Some of the healing properties of Kala namak are:

 - prevent cholesterol accumulation and aid weight loss,

 - treat joint disorders and muscle cramps, combat hysteria, helps with respiratory problems, and produce good dental hygiene.

 It is a kiln-fired rock salt used with a sulfurous, (that gives an eggy odor) also known as “Himalayan black salt”.
 Other names are Sulemani namak, umami, bit lobon, kala noon, or pada loon and manufactured from the salts mined surrounding the mountainous regions of the Himalayas.